 On the day of the Surgery

 - Try to leave all of your jewelry and valuables at home.
 Should you be unable to remove some piece of jewelry, a protective tape will be placed over it.
-For your convenience, there is a valuables depository located on the 4th floor of the hospital.
+For your convenience, there is a valuables depository located on the 1th floor of the hospital.

 - If you wear contact lenses, glasses or hearing aids and dentures, please bring proper storage containers/solutions with you.
 These items will be stored before your procedure.

-• Try not to wear any makeup, especially mascara.
+- Try not to wear any makeup, especially mascara.
 Please remove nail polish and/or nail shellac as your nail plate must be clearly visible during surgery.

 - In addition, it is advisable to have a bath or perhaps a shower before you come into the hospital.
 You may need to bring along with you loosely fitting daytime clothing, personal hygiene stuff, loose fitting underwear, and sanitary pads.

 - Before you go through the pre- operative processes, if you have more questions you will meet Dr. Vitasna for any additional information.
 In case of uncertainty, doubt and worry, or for being uncomfortable for any reason, you should postpone the surgery.

-• If you are a good candidate for the surgery, our medical staff will assess your vital signs, help you sign, and review the proper consent forms, which give us permission to perform surgery on you.
+- Our medical staff will assess your vital signs, help you sign, and review the proper consent forms, which give us permission to perform surgery on you.
 Then a staff nurse will review the post-operative care instructions, which you need to do after the surgery, and will guide you through the process of payment.–After that a member of staff will accompany you to the Inpatient Building.